Ishq Mein Marjawan: Two years later

 Aarohi is bailed.
 Deep now lives in Mumbai.
 Aarohi disguises herself as Kesari to enter his house.
-Tara's mother, Roma reveals Deep's full story.
-He was actually an orphan, Deep Raj Singh and as Tara loved him, Roma realized only Deep can stop Tara from killing people and she got the two married.
+Tara's mother Roma reveals Deep's full story.
+He was actually an orphan, named Deep Raj Singh, and as Tara loved him, Roma realised only Deep can stop Tara from killing people and she got the two married.

-Deep gets to know Kesari is actually Aarohi, and Deep loves and protects her so he tells Arohi that he sent her to jail only because he didn't want her dead.
-Aarohi pretending to be Tara goes to London with Deep.
+Deep gets to know Kesari is actually Aarohi, and Deep loves and protects her so he tells Aarohi that he sent her to jail only because he didn't want her to die.
+Aarohi then pretends to be Tara and goes to London with Deep.
 Aarohi shoots Deep and she returns to India.
-Deep is still alive, and he realized that he destroyed Aarohi's life and he tries to get away from Aarohi.
-She meets Tara simultaneously, their family comes and Deep misleads the police that Tara is Aarohi, and gets her arrested, and apologizes to Aarohi.
+Deep is still alive, and he realised that he destroyed Aarohi's life and he tries to get away from Aarohi.
+She meets Tara simultaneously, their family comes and Deep misleads the police that Tara is Aarohi, and gets her arrested, and apologises to Aarohi.
 Deep's father, Dilip Singh pretends to be disabled and Aarohi discovered it.

 When Roma begs Deep for Tara's release, he helps her.
 Tara returns.
 She attempts to murder Aarohi after finding out what Deep did with her.
 Mistakenly, instead of Aarohi; she fatally murders Roma.
 Deep and Aarohi decide to remarry, but at their wedding, Tara returns.
-Deep and Arohi are finally married.
+But Deep and Aarohi are finally married.